Characters of the Marvel Cinematic Universe: M–Z: Ying Nan

 Ying Nan (portrayed by Michelle Yeoh) is a guardian of Ta Lo, Li's sister, and Shang-Chi and Xialing's aunt.
 Nan gives her nephew and niece suits of armor crafted from dragon scales and mentors Shang-Chi in the fighting style of Ta Lo.
 Nan leads the defense of Ta Lo against the Ten Rings and later the Dweller-in-Darkness.

-As of 2025, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
+As of 2026, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
 An alternate universe variant of Ying Nan (voiced by Michelle Wong) appeared in one project: the Disney+ animated series What If...?.
+Yeoh previously portrayed Aleta Ogord in the film Guardians of the Galaxy Vol. 2.

 Ho Yinsen

 Dr. Ho Yinsen (portrayed by Shaun Toub) is an engineer who helps save Tony Stark's life by creating an electromagnet which keeps shrapnel from his heart.
 He later helps Stark build an armor to escape from the terrorists who kidnapped them both.
 He then sacrifices his life to let Stark escape, with his last words being "don't waste your life, Stark".

-As of 2025, the character has appeared in two projects: the films Iron Man and Iron Man 3 (cameo).
+As of 2026, the character has appeared in two projects: the films Iron Man and Iron Man 3 (cameo).

 Yon-Rogg

 Yon-Rogg (portrayed by Jude Law) is the leader of Starforce, and leads the war against the Skrulls.
 While hunting down former Kree scientist Mar-Vell, he encounters Carol Danvers, who destroys an energy core that imbues her with powers.
 Yon-Rogg takes her back to Hala, gives Danvers a blood transfusion with his blood to save her life, and has her memories altered to think that she is a Kree named Vers.
 He mentors and trains her to be a soldier, but during an operation she is separated from the rest of the Starforce and lands on Earth.
 Yon-Rogg goes after her, only to discover that Danvers has switched sides after the Skrull Talos helped her recover her memories.
 Starforce captures Danvers, Talos, and a group of Skrull refugees, but Danvers manages to break free of Yon-Rogg and the Supreme Intelligence's hold over her by unlocking her full potential to drive back and defeat several members of the Starforce.
 Yon-Rogg requests assistance from Ronan the Accuser, but his assault on Earth is thwarted by Danvers.
 In their final confrontation, Danvers defeats Yon-Rogg.
 Afterwards, she sends him back to Hala to deliver her message to the Supreme Intelligence.

-As of 2025, the character has appeared in one project: the film Captain Marvel.
+As of 2026, the character has appeared in one project: the film Captain Marvel.
 An alternate universe variant of Rogg appeared in one project: the Disney+ animated series What If...?.

 Yukio

 Yukio (portrayed by Shioli Kutsuna) is Negasonic Teenage Warhead's girlfriend and fellow X-Men member on Earth-10005.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Kutsuna reprises her role from the 20th Century Fox film Deadpool 2.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Kutsuna reprises her role from 20th Century Fox's X-Men film series.